dashpay/docs/wallets/dashcore/advanced.rst

 -version            Print version and exit
--alerts             Receive and display P2P network alerts (default: 1) -alertnotify        Execute command when a relevant alert is received or
+-alerts             Receive and display P2P network alerts (default: 1) -alertnotify <cmd>  Execute command when a relevant alert is received or
                     we see a really long fork (%s in cmd is replaced by message)
 -blocknotify=<cmd>  Execute command when the best block changes (%s in